onyiny-ang/4F90-kubernetes/docs/resources.md

 # Requesting Resources from Compute Canada

 ## NOTE: It is not advisable for researchers to request resources in order to build their own kubernetes cluster through compute Canada.
 In some cases it may make sense, but a significant amount of your time will likely be spent just getting the cluster up and running.
-Consider other options first.
+Consider other options (ie. see if Compute Canada has an existing cluster that researchers can use or try a Kubernetes cluster managed by a public cloud provider: [GKE](gcloud.md), [AWS](https://aws.amazon.com/kubernetes/), [Azure](https://azure.microsoft.com/en-ca/services/kubernetes-service/), etc) first.

 If you decide to proceed with building your own cluster: